ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 6.11.24 **Lab meeting**

-**Last lab meeting summerization:** Some good advices for everyone actually, LaTeX is used because each conference requires a specific format, so it’s best to start learning it early.
-It's helpful to start with the conclusion because it gives direction for the rest of the paper.Sensei advised first-year master’s students to start writing their papers now.
+**Last lab meeting summerization:** Some good advices for everyone actually, LaTeX is used because each conference requires a specific format, so it's best to start learning it early.
+It's helpful to start with the conclusion because it gives direction for the rest of the paper.Sensei advised first-year master's students to start writing their papers now.
 Start writing early to help you think more deeply about your research.There are some reasons.
 One of them is final reviewers might not be a expert of the field and that is why they want to see some evidence to prove your paper has been accepted by the community members of related field.
 - About figure, you should use copy licensed figure.
 - Are these unknown situations really unknown to us?
   What happens on agents is really unknown.